BitSeal

 v1.0 launch

 First public release of the BitSeal platform.
-Client-side hashing, three-axis verification, and signed manifests, wired through a Neon Postgres ledger.
+Client-side hashing, three-axis verification, and signed manifests, wired through a public ledger.

 featClient-side hashing